 - Minimum time commitment is a single session during the pilot period.

 - Locums can consult using a laptop, Mac or PC; all they need is a smartcard reader.

-- The locum has full access to the practice’s clinical IT system (Emis or SystmOne only, at this stage), the patient’s full medical record, and clinical tools.
+- The remote locum has full access to the practice’s clinical IT system (Emis or SystmOne only, at this stage), the patient’s full medical record, and clinical tools.
 They can refer to local hospital, and request bloods.

 Dr Richard Fieldhouse, chair of NASGP, said: “We are now ready for a third wave of testing, providing a limited number of NASGP members the opportunity to be part of this latest pilot.